mdarafat-islam/mdarafat-islam.github.io/_pages/about.md

 **Bachelor of Science (B.Sc.) in Microbiology**
 *Jashore University of Science & Technology, Bangladesh, 2012*
-- Undergraduate project: Isolation & identification of Lactobacillus delbrueckii from local market curd.
+- Undergraduate project: Isolation & identification of _Lactobacillus delbrueckii_ from local market curd.
 - Preparation of primary culture in MRS broth medium from raw curd samples.
 - Isolation of _Lactobacillus delbrueckii_ in MRS agar medium.
 - Anaerobic cultivation of Lactobacillus delbrueckii by using anaerobic jar.
-- Identification of Lactobacillus delbrueckii- gram staining, microscopic observation, and biochemical tests (catalase test, oxidase test, & sugar fermentation test).
+- Hands-on experience on gram staining, microscopic observation, and biochemical tests (catalase test, oxidase test, & sugar fermentation test).
 ---

 ## 🧪 Research Experience & Skills